-The rub-over or bezel setting:
+The rub-over or bezel setting

 Bring out your Ancient Celt!

-The claw or prong setting:
+The claw or prong setting

-The corner setting:
+The corner setting

-The tension setting:
+The tension setting

-The tension setting is an engagement ring where the diamond is held by the strength of the metal or pressure of the metal trying to go back to an original position but being stopped by the diamond in the way.
+The tension setting is an engagement ring where the diamond is held by the strength of the metal or pressure of the metal trying to go back to an original position.
+It is being stopped by the diamond in the way.
 It may give the impression in some cases that the diamond is floating.
-Although it is a pretty and original looking type of setting it is not advisable to go for a full tension setting i.e. nothing between the two sides of the ring except the diamond or precious stone.
+Although it is a pretty and an original-looking type of setting it is not advisable to go for a full tension setting.
+This is where there is nothing between the two sides of the ring except the diamond or precious stone.

 A cluster setting is a setting whereby a diamond is surrounded by several other diamonds bunched together to give the appearance of a much larger stone.
-The cost of such a cluster ring is significantly less the cost of a solitaire diamond ring of the same size.
-Most usually the cluster ring consists of a round brilliant diamond or an oval shape diamond that is claw/prong set and then surrounded by a cluster of several other tightly packed diamonds.
+The cost of such a cluster ring is significantly less than the cost of a solitaire diamond ring of the same size.
+Most usually the cluster ring consists of a round brilliant diamond or an oval shape diamond centre.
+This is claw/prong set and then surrounded by a cluster of several other tightly packed diamonds.

-The most popular stones to be channel set are square shaped stones such as emerald cuts and baguette cut diamonds but rounds may also be set this way and even a mixture of stones have been proved to be popular.
-Stones which are channel set are set flush with the top of the setting which means that the stones do not protrude from over the top of the metal on the band.
-It must also be considered that when designing a ring if channel setting is required on the band then the band must be made thick enough to accommodate a diamond being set into it.
+The most popular stones to be channel set are square-shaped stones such as emerald cuts and baguette cut diamonds.
+Rounds may also be set this way and even a mixture of stones has been proved to be popular.
+Stones which are channel set are set flush with the top of the setting.
+Meaning that the stones do not protrude from over the top of the metal on the band.
+It must also be considered that when designing a ring if a channel setting is required on the band then the band must be made thick enough to accommodate a diamond being set into it.

-Micro pave is the same as pave as the name suggest only smaller again.
+Micro pave is the same as pave as the name suggests only smaller again.
 This type of setting is very specialist and normally requires the setter to use a microscope when setting the stones correctly.